hl7au/au-fhir-erequesting/input/pagecontent/general-guidance.md

 ### Read/Search Syntax

 Searching resources is defined by the [FHIR RESTful API](https://hl7.org/fhir/R4/http.html) and included here for informative purposes.
-The [AU Core CapabilityStatements](capability-statements.html) document the server and client rules for the RESTful interactions described in this guide.
+The [AU eRequesting CapabilityStatements](capability-statements.html) document the server and client rules for the RESTful interactions described in this guide.

 All the search interactions in this guide use the `GET` command with the following syntax: